Lenovo: India

 Lenovo has gained significant market share in India through bulk orders to large companies and government agencies.
-For example, the government of Tamil Nadu ordered a million ThinkPad's from IBM/Lenovo in 2012 and single-handedly made the firm a market leader.
+For example, the government of Tamil Nadu ordered a million ThinkPads from IBM/Lenovo in 2012 and single-handedly made the firm a market leader.
 Lenovo distributes most of the personal computers it sells in India through five national distributors such as Ingram Micro and Redington.

 Given that most smartphones and tablets are sold to individuals Lenovo is pursuing a different strategy making use of many small state-centric distributors.
 Amar Babu, Lenovo's managing director for India, said, "To reach out to small towns and the hinterland, we have tied up with 40 regional distributors.
 We want our distributors to be exclusive to us.
 We will, in turn, ensure they have exclusive rights to distribute Lenovo products in their catchment area."
 As of 2013, Lenovo had about 6,000 retailers selling smartphones and tablets in India.
 In February 2013, Lenovo established a relationship with Reliance Communications to sell smartphones.
 The smartphones carried by Reliance have dual-SIM capability and support both GSM and CDMA.
 Babu claims that the relative under penetration of smartphones in India represents an opportunity for Lenovo.

 Lenovo has assembled a team of senior managers familiar with the Indian market, launched mobile phones at all price points there, and worked on branding to build market share.
 As of February 2014, Lenovo claims that its sales of smartphones in India have been increasing 100% per quarter while the market is only growing 15–20% over the same period.
 Lenovo did marketing tests of its smartphones in November 2012 in Gujarat and some southern cities, where Lenovo already had a strong presence.
 Lenovo's strategy has been to create awareness, maintain a broad selection of phones at all price points, and develop distribution networks.
 Lenovo partnered with two national distributors and over 100 local distributors.
 As of February 2014, more than 7,000 retail outlets in India sold Lenovo smartphones.
-Lenovo has also partnered with HCL in order to set up 250 service centres in 110 cities.
+Lenovo has also partnered with HCL in order to set up 250 service centers in 110 cities.

 In India, Lenovo grants distributors exclusive territories but allows them to sell computers from other companies.
 Lenovo uses its close relationships with distributors to gain market intelligence and speed up product development.

 Lenovo reported a year-on-year increase of about 951% in tablet sales in India for the first quarter of 2014.
 Canalys, a market research firm, said Lenovo took market share away from Apple and Samsung in the country.